gvwilson/thirdbit/fiction/iffy/index.md

 I was part of the team that tried to regain control of Niobium.
 There was nothing in any of the records about a backup station."

-The governor cut her off with a gesture.
+The governor pursed his lips.
 "Convince me," he ordered Wales.

 Wales closed his eyes and reeled off a list of coordinates.